shroom-gang/shroom_game/README.md

 	traits
-		will be set based on the environment or special materials during colonisation idea - morphic resonance - allows you to transform into objects in the environment and camoflage
+		will be set based on the environment or special materials during colonisation
 ###### trading
 	exchange materials with roots to obtain sugars (could give achievment called "symbyosis")
 ###### phases